Blogs

 Labour’s oracy plans: They need clear goals

 Sir Keir Starmer announced he wanted to boost students’ confidence by raising the importance of speaking skills – oracy.
-In an article first published in Schools Week, Reza Schwitzer, AQA’s head of external affairs, applauds the ambition but warns there needs to be clear goals.
+In an article first published in Schools Week, Reza Schwitzer, AQA’s director of external affairs, applauds the ambition but warns there needs to be clear goals.

 Read Moreicon / report